The Data Engineer Roadmap

 6. 06

-Interview reps
+Interview practice

 By now you know the material.
 What you don't have yet is the speed and the calm.
 Time-box SQL problems at 20 minutes, Python at 30, modeling at 45, design at 60.
 Do at least three full mock loops out loud before any onsite.
-The gap between knowing the answer and saying the answer is closed only by reps.
+The gap between knowing the answer and saying the answer is closed only by repetition.

 • Use the round-by-round guides on this site for company-specific patterns.